 We have historically earned and believe that in the future we will continue to earn, a significant portion of our revenues from a limited number of clients.
-In fiscal 2024, our five largest clients together accounted for 13.3% of our total revenues, and our ten largest clients together accounted for 20.0% of our total revenues.
+In fiscal 2025, our five largest clients together accounted for 13.2% of our total revenues, and our ten largest clients together accounted for approximately 20.5% of our total revenues.
 The volume of work we perform for different clients may vary from year to year depending on the discretion of our clients.
 Thus, a major client in one year may not provide the same level of revenues in a subsequent year.
-There are a number of factors, other than our performance, that could cause the loss of a client or reduction of business from a client.
-In certain cases, our business may be impacted when a large client either changes its outsourcing strategy by moving more work in-house or replacing its existing software with packaged software supported by the licensor.
+There are a number of factors, apart from our performance that could cause the loss of a client or reduction of business from a client.
+In certain cases, our business may be impacted when a large client either changes its outsourcing strategy by moving more work in-house or by establishing Global Capability Centers (GCC) or replaces its existing software with packaged software supported by the licensor.
 Reduced technology spending in response to a challenging geopolitical, economic or competitive environment may also result in the loss of a client's business in part or in full.
 If we lose one of our major clients or if one of our major clients significantly reduces its volume of business with us, our revenues and profitability could be adversely affected.

-Financial stability of our clients may be affected owing to several factors such as demand and supply challenges, currency fluctuations, regulatory sanctions, geo-political conflicts and other macroeconomic conditions which may adversely impact our ability to recover fees for the services rendered to them.
+Financial stability of our clients may be affected owing to several factors such as demand and supply challenges, currency fluctuations, regulatory sanctions, changes in tariffs or trade restrictions, geopolitical conflicts and other macroeconomic conditions which may adversely impact our ability to recover fees for the services rendered to them.

 Our clients face business challenges and pressures due to several factors that could affect their ability to pay their vendors on time and result in a downward revision of their credit ratings and their ability to raise funds.
 Any such downgrade of their credit rating could adversely affect our credit terms with such clients, leading to adverse impact on our cash flow and results of operations.
-While we take precautions to evaluate a client's credit risks before we onboard them, any sudden variation in the financial health of our clients owing to macroeconomic conditions, including volatility in the banking sector, geo-political conflicts or other global challenges may adversely affect our ability to recover the fees for the services rendered to our clients.
+While we take precautions to evaluate a client's credit risks before we onboard them, any sudden variation in the financial health of our clients owing to macroeconomic conditions, changes in tariffs or trade restrictions, including volatility in key business sectors that we operate in, geopolitical conflicts or other global challenges may adversely affect our ability to recover the fees for the services rendered to our clients.
 Any adverse change in India's debt rating or our credit rating by international or domestic rating agencies could also negatively impact our business and profitability.

-Outbreaks of contagious diseases, viruses or pandemics, such as the COVID-19 pandemic, could disrupt our business, financial condition, and results of operations.
+Outbreaks of contagious diseases, viruses or pandemics, could disrupt our business, financial condition, and results of operations.

-Outbreaks of contagious diseases, viruses, or pandemics, such as the COVID-19 pandemic, and related mitigation efforts have disrupted, and may in the future disrupt, our business.
+Outbreaks of contagious diseases, viruses, or pandemics, and related mitigation efforts have disrupted, and may in the future disrupt, our business.
 The extent of the impact of any future pandemic or outbreak of disease, on our business will depend on factors that are highly uncertain and cannot be predicted, such as the availability of effective vaccines, regulatory actions impacting our business and our clients, and changes to consumer behavior or spending patterns.
-We may also be adversely affected as a result of the impact that any pandemic or other future outbreak of disease could have on our third- party providers.
+We may also be adversely affected as a result of the impact that any pandemic or other future outbreak of disease could have on our third-party providers.
 Any pandemic or a similar public health threat may have an impact on our business and is likely to also have the effect of heightening many of the other risks described in this "Risk Factors" section.